-One of the primary challenges in graphical models is inference, or re-constructing a marginal probability from the graphical model's factorized representation.
-While tractable for some graphs, the cost of inference grows exponentially with the graphical model's complexity, necessitating approximation for more complex graphs.
-For interactive applications, latency is the dominant concern, making approximate inference the only feasible option.
-Unfortunately, approximate inference can be wasteful for interactive applications, as exact inference can still converge faster, even for moderately complex inference problems.
-In this paper, we propose a new family of convergent inference algorithms (CIAs) that bridge the gap between approximations and exact solutions, providing early, incrementally improving approximations that become exact after a finite period of time.
-We describe two specific CIAs based on a cryptographic technique called linear congruential generators, including a novel incremental join algorithm for dense relations called Leaky Joins.
-We conclude with experiments that demonstrate the utility of Leaky Joins for convergent inference: On both synthetic and real-world probabilistic graphical models, Leaky Joins converge to exact marginal probabilities almost as fast as state of the art exact inference algorithms, while simultaneously achieving approximations that are almost as good as state of the art approximation algorithms.
+Over the past decade, a class of model database engines like BayesStore and MauveDB have emerged, allowing users to interact with probabilistic graphical models through queries.
+The main bottleneck in model databases, computing marginal probabilities, grows exponentially with the complexity of the graph.
+Although exact solutions are feasible for simple graphs, approximation techniques are often required for more complex graphs.
+Model databases are expected to handle a range of model types and sizes, and as a result they often resort to approximations, even when exact solutions are possible.
+In this paper, we propose a new family of inference algorithms called convergent inference algorithms (CIAs) that bridge the gap between approximations and exact solutions.
+Drawing on techniques from Online Aggregation, CIAs provide approximate inference results while still gradually converging to an exact result.
+We describe two specific CIAs in which convergence is achieved by sampling without replacement using a cryptographic technique called a linear congruential generator.
+CIAs strike a good tradeoff between exact and approximate algorithms and enjoy the advantages of both, sacrificing only a little in terms of their running time and confidence bounds.
+We discuss lessons learned in trying to make CIAs scalable and introduce a novel algorithm called Leaky Joins that permits efficient, convergent online aggregation over graphical models.
+We conclude with experiments that demonstrate the utility of Leaky Joins for convergent inference: On both synthetic and real world probabilistic graphical models, Leaky Joins converge to exact marginal probabilities almost as fast as state of the art exact inference algorithms, while simultaneously achieving approximations that are almost as good as state of the art approximation algorithms.